Academic Catalog 2022-2023

 HCAM 470Healthcare Practice Management3

-HCAM 480Healthcare Value-Based Reimbursement Systems 13
+HCAM 480Healthcare Value-Based Reimbursement and Process Improvement 13

 HCAM 499Health Care Theory and Research Capstone Seminar 13